Responsible Tourism in India

 Justice Tourism or Solidarity tourism is an ethic for travelling that holds as its central goals the creation of economic opportunities for the local community, positive cultural exchange between guest and host through one-on-one interaction, the protection of the environment, and political/historical education.

-Responsible tourism is any form of tourism that can be consumed in a more responsible way.
-“Responsible tourism is tourism which: minimizes negative social, economic and environmental impacts.
+It is a form of tourism that can be consumed in a more responsible way.
+It minimizes negative social, economic and environmental impacts.
 Generates greater economic benefits for local people and enhances the well-being of host communities.

 It is very important for the tourism industry to promote responsible tourism and take actions accordingly in order to better develop the industry and preserve the culture and heritage of our country.